asad-jafri/Data-Bias-Assignment/README.md

 # Data-Bias-Assignment

 # I chose a threshold for this assignment of 0.5.
 I chose this threshold because being the midway point between the lowest score of 0.0 and the highest score of 1.0, I felt that it would be the most applicable threshold score.
-The label I chose was examining the "toxic" label in relation to each tweet.
+The label I chose was examining how many tweets fell under the "toxic" subcategory in relation to each tweet.
 I felt this label was the most relevant to the purpose of this assignment.
+The initial dataset of the first 50 values showed that there were 5 "toxic" tweets.
+This was what I had expected, as they were much higher than the threshold of 0.5 and had very profane/hateful language.

 # Before starting the data collection, my hypothesis was that the score given to each tweet would increase by a 3x multiple if the tweet was repeated three times.
 I thought this would occur because I thought that multiplying the tweet by 3 would, logically, multiply the score.
 I assumed that the score and tweet string were directly correlated.
 My "N" was 24.
 Although it was not a relatively high N value, I felt that it was high enough to give a good indication of how the rest of the dataset would be impacted by the data manipulation.